Ke'Bryan Hayes Preview, Player Props: Pirates vs. Brewers

 Ke'Bryan Hayes At The Plate

-- Hayes has had at least one RBI in 29.7% of his games this year (30 of 101), with more than one RBI 13 times (12.9%).
-He has also accounted for three or more of his team's runs in eight contests.
+- In 29.4% of his games this season, Hayes has tallied at least one RBI.
+In 13 of those games (12.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.